See what our campers are saying about their time at the Boulder Running Camps.

-The following is from a female camper, who attended camp in 2010, between her sophomore and junior year of high school.
-She’s a sweet girl with an amazing intellect and we’re fortunate she took the time to write this.
+The following letter is from a female camper, who attended camp between her sophomore and junior year of high school.
+She’s a kind athlete with an amazing intellect and we’re fortunate she took the time to write this:

 I’ve had a hard time writing about camp.
 Why, you ask?
 Well, every time I try to describe camp, it seems as though I’m exaggerating, because there’s no way a running camp could possibly be that awesome.

 See?
 There I go again.
 It sounds like I’m exaggerating, doesn’t it?

 You’re probably rolling your eyes by now, and wondering when I’m going to get to the point, so I might as well introduce myself.
 I’m from Tucson, Arizona, land of blazing heat and lots of things with spines that you do not want to fall into while running.
 I was going into my Junior year when I went to camp, and didn’t know anyone else attending.
 I (unfortunately) am not a spectacularly fast runner.
 I’m not a state or district champion, or anything impressive like that.
 I’m not even the top runner on my team.
 So why was I at Boulder Running Camp?

 Because it’s just that awesome.

 Okay, I am being facetious here.
 I didn’t know exactly how awesome Boulder Running Camp would be before I went.
 I went because I love running.
 Sadly, loving running does not mean I leap joyfully at the thought of every hill workout or set of mile repeats, but I do run them, because I want to become a better runner.
 And that led me to running camp.